Twisted S-Duality: Topological Strings and BCOV Theory

 In our setting, we are interested in a particular type of topological string theory.
-Let $M$ be a symplectic manifold of real dimension $2m$ and let $X$ be a Calabi--Yau variety of complex dimension $n$ such that $2m+2n=10$.
-Then by a \textit{mixed A-B topological string} with target $M\times X$, which we succinctly name as a topological string theory on $M_A \times X_B$, we mean the Calabi--Yau $(m+n)$-category where $\fuk (M)$ refers to a Fukaya category of $M$ and $\coh(X)$ is the DG category of coherent sheaves.
-This Calabi--Yau $(m+n)$-category should be thought of as the category of D-branes for the topological string theory.
+Let $M$ be a (compact) symplectic manifold of real dimension $2m$ and let $X$ be a (compact) Calabi--Yau manifold of complex dimension $n$ such that $2m+2n=10$.
+Then by a \textit{mixed A-B topological string theory with target $M\times X$}, which we succinctly name as a topological string theory on $M_A \times X_B$, we mean the 2-dimensional oriented TQFT determined by the Calabi--Yau 5-category where $\fuk (M)$ refers to a Fukaya category of $M$ and $\perf(X)$ is the DG category of perfect complexes of $X$.\footnote{The 2-category $\mr{DGCat}$ of dg categories is a symmetric monoidal category.
+For instance, we have $\perf(X)\otimes \perf(Y) \simeq \perf(X\times Y)$.} This Calabi--Yau 5-category should be thought of as the category of D-branes for the topological string theory on $M_A\times X_B$.

-\begin{rmk} Note that we do not specify which version of Fukaya category we are considering here.
-In the end, the only case that is actually relevant for us is when $M=T^* S^1$ as appearing in Subsection \ref{sub:T-duality}, which admits an explicit description.
-Our current discussion is mostly to provide the context and motivation of what follows in a systematic way.
-In view of that, let us note that when the symplectic manifold $M$ is of the form $M=T^*N$, the corresponding wrapped Fukaya category is, roughly speaking, equivalent to the category of modules over the algebra of chains $C_\bullet(\Omega_* N)$ where $\Omega_* N$ is the based loop space \cite{AbouzaidWrap}. \end{rmk}
+\begin{note} We do not specify which version of Fukaya category we are considering here -- the above generality is only used for narrative purposes.
+The primary example of relevance for us is when $M=T^* S^1$ as appearing in Subsection \ref{sub:T-duality}, which admits an explicit description.
+In view of that, let us note that when the symplectic manifold $M$ is of the form $M=T^*N$, the corresponding wrapped Fukaya category is, roughly speaking, equivalent to the category of modules over the algebra of chains $C_\bullet(\Omega_* N)$ where $\Omega_* N$ is the based loop space \cite{AbouzaidWrap}. \end{note}